 On the drive over to Mr. Doyle’s house, Uncle Hermie had explained to me in his quaint, long-about way, how Larry Doyle, a native of the Midwest, had ended up residing in the clutches of the Adirondack Mountains for a quarter of a century.
 The old Giants’ captain had been the legendary Christy Mathewson’s longtime roommate and had loved “Matty” like a brother.
 During heroic service to his country in The Great War, Mathewson, baseball’s first genuine superstar, had contracted tuberculosis in 1918 after being gassed in a trench attack in France.
-Matty had come to Saranac Lake after the war to recover at the internationally renowned Trudeau Sanitarium, which had been opened in 1884 as a long-term-care hospital for tuberculosis patients.
+Thus, Matty had come to Saranac Lake after the war to recover at the internationally renowned Trudeau Sanitarium, which had been opened in 1884 as a long-term-care hospital for tuberculosis patients.

 The founder of the sanitarium, Dr. Edward Livingston Trudeau, became friends with my great-grandparents, who were local residents.
 My great-grandfather, Walter Rice, had even helped Dr. Trudeau run the sanitarium in the early years.
 Ironically, Larry Doyle eventually contracted TB in 1942.
-His old Giants roommate, Christy Mathewson, had succumbed to it in 1925, but Laughing Larry had stubbornly fought the disease for 25 years by the time I had I met him.
+By that time, his former Giants roommate, Christy Mathewson, had succumbed to it, but Laughing Larry had stubbornly fought the disease for 25 years by the time I had I met him.
 Although the Trudeau Sanitarium closed down in 1954, Mr. Doyle still made Saranac Lake his home.
 For over a decade, he had been residing in a little abode near the town’s center, overlooking the famed lake itself.

-When I informed the former Giants’ second baseman that my middle name, Livingston, was in honor of Dr. Trudeau, Mr. Doyle’s eyes brightened up like a beacon.
+When I informed the former Giants’ second baseman that my middle name, Livingston, honored Dr. Trudeau, Mr. Doyle’s eyes brightened up like a beacon.
 “You are carrying the namesake of a genuine hero, Shaun.
 Yes, people like Matty and me brought joy to many people by playing baseball well, but what Dr. Edward Livingston Trudeau did for people in our society was so much more.”